MGXlab/features_pipeline/README.md

 - Download the database with ```download_eggnog_data.py``` following: https://github.com/eggnogdb/eggnog-mapper/wiki/eggNOG-mapper-v2.1.5-to-v2.1.12#setup This should download a DB of ~50 GB
 - Change file ```config/config.json``` to update parameter "emapper_db_dir".
 This parameter contains the path to the eggnog database.
 The default is ```/work/groups/VEO/databases/emapper/v20230620```

+You will also need to download the [Rfam database](https://ftp.ebi.ac.uk/pub/databases/Rfam/CURRENT/) of covariance models of ncRNA families.

 ## Dependencies

 If you are using this pipeline in the draco high-performance cluster and are part of the VEO group, skip this section.